Councillors – North Ward

 - Finance

-- Land Management and Assets – Vice Chair
+- Land Management & Assets

 - Yarmouth Harbour Commissioners Advisory Committee